-Tubing is the delicate art of sitting in a rubber ring and allowing the river’s current to guide you.
-It’s one of the most relaxing and serene activities you can do on the water, as it requires no noisy motors, almost no exertion on your part, and only one relatively inexpensive piece of equipment.
-Small wonder that companies all over the country offer tubing trips down picturesque stretches of river.
-Tubes are so durable nowadays they could even withstand, say... a dog’s sharp claws.
-Check out these eight pawsome tubing adventures where Fido can float with you.
+Tubing is one of the most relaxing and serene activities you can do on the water, which is why companies all over the country offer pet-friendly float trips down picturesque stretches of river.
+Check out these eight "pawsome" tubing adventures where Fido can join you.

 Posted by Billy Francis